Amsterdam/meldingen-frontend/docs/0004-styling.md

 ### Only use relative size units

 Users can change the base font size from the default size to something bigger or smaller.
-Using `px` values in your css can break this functionality.
+Using `px` values in your CSS can break this functionality.
 Therefore, (almost) always use relative sizes, `rem` often being the most convenient.
 Only use `px` values if you specifically do not want something to become bigger or smaller when the user changes the base font size.